 How Uterine Sarcoma Spreads

 What a particular cancer looks like and how it spreads away from the original tumor is called its pathophysiology.
 If uterine sarcoma spreads, it tends to first go to places near the uterus.
 It can spread to the cervix, vagina, ovaries, fallopian tubes, and lymph nodes.
-In later stages, it can spread to the lungs, bladder, and bowel.
+In later stages, it can spread to the bladder, bowel, lungs, liver, or bone.

 Cancer that spreads to other parts of the body is called metastatic cancer, and the process of spreading is called metastasis.
 Metastasis is a complicated process.
 The cancerous cells of the tumor invade normal tissues and blood and lymph vessels, and then travel through the bloodstream or the lymph system to reach other parts of the body.
 When the cancer cells reach other organs, they depend on the formation of new blood vessels to survive and grow.